ntp488/PokemonOrange/README.md

 There were also slight complications with integrating local networking because noone on our team had experience creating multiplayer content.
 After fumbling with GML for a while, we were able to adapt to create this feature.

+The list of scripts and objects included in the game is constantly growing, but a few of the more important ones are listed below:

+netScript_ReceivedPacket() -
+After a packet is received by a player, this script reads the packet's id.
+The script then searches for the appropriate response to the message and carries out the required operations.

+netScript_Client_SetIP() -
+This script sets the client IP address.
+It will soon be modified to accept user input in order to enable easier play-testing.

+netScript_Client_SetPort() -
+This script sets the client port.
+It will soon be modified to accept user input in order to enable easier play-testing.

+serverObj -
+This object manages server-client interaction and some basic information for the host player.

+clientObj -
+This object manages client-server interaction while maintaining the required client player information to sustain a connection.

+playerObj -
+This is the object through which the player interacts with the Pokémon world.

+playerOther -
+This object is utilized to create the visual appearance of other players, and facilitate player-player interaction via a point and click interface.

+chatBox -
+This object allows player communication in the chat window.

 ## Acknowledgements
 Kris Nelson, Shay Madden, Richard Arredondo, and Braden Hearn are co-creators of this project.